Universal-Basic-Compute/serenissima/backend/docs/ais.md

 5. An admin notification is created with statistics about all bidding activity, showing the number of bids placed by each AI citizen

+#### Purchasing Process:

+1. The script identifies all citizens marked as AI in the system, excluding ConsiglioDeiDieci
+2. AI citizens are sorted by their Ducats balance in descending order
+3. The script identifies all available land transactions (where Buyer is null)
+4. For each AI citizen, the system:
+   - Calculates their maximum spending amount (90% of their Ducats)
+   - Finds the most expensive land they can afford
+   - Updates the transaction with the AI as the buyer
+   - Updates the land with the AI as the owner
+   - Updates the AI's Ducats balance
+   - Creates notifications for both the AI and administrators

+5. An admin notification is created with statistics about all purchases, showing which lands were acquired by which AI citizens

 #### Economic Impact:

-The AI land bidding system:
+The AI land market participation:
-- Creates a dynamic land contract with consistent bidding activity
+- Creates a dynamic land market with consistent bidding and purchasing activity
-- Establishes realistic contract prices based on land income potential
+- Establishes realistic market prices based on land income potential
 - Prevents land from being undervalued due to lack of player interest
-- Provides competition for human players in the land contract
+- Provides competition for human players in the land market
 - Ensures that valuable lands receive appropriate bids reflecting their economic value
+- Allows AI citizens to build their property portfolios and participate fully in the economy

 ### Building Construction